mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-12-16-jonathanhagans-2-portrait.md

 tags: [portrait, illustration, Paper by 53]
 ---

-Another rare appearance of actual faces...
+Another rare appearance of actual faces…

 PaperFaces portrait commission for <a href="http://twitter.com/jonathanhagans">@jonathanhagans</a>.